amaji/hpc-python/docs/source/motivation/main.rst

 can also point to binary locations in the environment.
-Apart from these, module files have the capability to capture additional dependency on system compilers and libraries (e.g. MPI libraries) that were loaded during the package installation can be loaded automatically.
+Apart from these, module files have the capability to capture additional dependency on system compilers and libraries (e.g. MPI libraries) that were loaded during the package installation and they can later be loaded automatically.
 The ``conda-env-mod`` tool generates module files from Python environments and provides users with instructions for loading the modules.
-We have observed that it also makes it much easier to share Python environments among members of a group.
+We have observed that it also makes it much easier to share Python environments among members of a research group.
 One person in the group can assume the role of the maintainer and other users only need to generate the module file from the shared environment directory.
 More details about the motivation for using module files and how ``conda-env-mod`` simplifies environment